Nick Senzel Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in MLB.
+- The Pirates pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.10 team ERA that ranks 12th across all MLB pitching staffs.
+- The Pirates have the 12th-ranked team ERA among all league pitching staffs (4.04).

-- The Pirates rank 11th in baseball in home runs allowed (20 total, 1.1 per game).
+- Pirates pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Contreras (1-1 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched) gets the start for the Pirates, his fourth of the season.
+- Keller (1-0) takes the mound for the Pirates in his fifth start of the season.
+He's put together a 3.80 ERA in 23 2/3 innings pitched, with 25 strikeouts.

-- In his last outing on Saturday against the St. Louis Cardinals, the righty tossed six innings, allowing two earned runs while surrendering six hits.
+- His last appearance came on Sunday against the St. Louis Cardinals, when the right-hander threw six innings, surrendering three earned runs while allowing seven hits.

-- The 23-year-old has amassed an ERA of 6.00, with 6.6 strikeouts per nine innings, in three games this season.
-Opponents are batting .310 against him.

 © 2023 Data Skrive.
 All rights reserved.